ballerina-platform/module-ballerina-task/task-ballerina/Module.md

-## Module Overview
+## Overview

 This module provides the functionality to schedule a Ballerina job either once or periodically and to manage the execution of those jobs.

 ### Jobs and Scheduling

 Every scheduling job in Ballerina needs to be represented by a Job object.
-Therefore, You need to create a jobs class with your custom logic to execute it when the task is triggered.
+Therefore, a job class with your custom logic needs to be created to execute it when the task is triggered.

 The Task package has the following two scheduling systems to schedule the job: